 - Dialogue – A rapid fire dialogue with lesser or irrelevant information is captivating, swift and invigorates scenes.

 - Word Choice – The language itself is a means of pacing, like using concrete words, active voice, and sensory information.

 Examples of Pacing in Literature

-The most exciting stories use sequences that move forward at different pace, which keep the audience engaged.
-In his novel, The Da Vinci Code, Dan Brown has accomplished this task by juxtaposing various chapters, featuring dialogues, which convey information about relics and characters with very fast paced action sequences.
-Though book moves quickly, the chapters move with a leisurely-paced sequence that helps keep the tension in the story high.
-This all contributes to the good pace of story without letting the readers feel bored.
+The most exciting stories use sequences that move forward at different paces, which keep the audience engaged.
+In his novel, The Da Vinci Code, Dan Brown has accomplished this task by juxtaposing various chapters, featuring dialogues, which convey information about relics, and characters with very fast-paced action sequences.
+Though the book moves quickly, the chapters move with a leisurely-paced sequence that helps keep the tension in the story high.
+This all contributes to a well-paced story, without letting the readers feel bored.

 Function of Pacing

 Pacing is not only the speed at which a story moves, but also a technique, which determines the appeal of the story for the audience.
-It is because a slow-paced work appeal to older audience, while a fast-paced work appeals to younger audience.
-It is not only fiction writers, who use it, but poets also employ punctuation and formatting to set pace of their poems.
+It is because a slow-paced work appeals to older audiences, while a fast-paced work appeals to younger audiences.
+It is not only fiction writers who use this technique, but poets also employ punctuation and formatting to set pace of their poems.
 Even they use meter and rhyme to affect the pace.
-Besides, nonfiction writers use it to keep their work fast-paced to avoid dullness, and makes pace slow to give more attention to details.
+Besides, nonfiction writers use it to keep their work fast-paced to avoid dullness, and slow-paced to give more attention to details.